Enterlucent/plughub-tmp/CONTRIBUTING.md

     - If you have expertise relevant to an assigned issue, offer your help.
     - The assigned contributor has final say on implementation details for their issue.
         - If you fundamentally disagree with an approach, voice your concerns in the Issue and consider submitting a future Feature Request to propose an alternative.
-    - Not all issues or contributors will require assistance—don’t take it personally if help isn’t needed.
+    - Not all issues or contributors will require assistance—don't take it personally if help isn't needed.
 3. **Submit your own [Feature Request](#how-to-open-a-feature-request):**
     - If you have an idea for a new feature or improvement, follow the process for submitting a feature request.